kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 ```

 Why would this occur?
 After some experimentation, I have found out that this
-happen because each time we run `mix release`, it would generate a new random
+happen because every time we build a new release in Docker, as we run `mix release`,
+it would generate a new random cookie.

-cookie that is written to our `releases/COOKIE` file, and if we don't have
+Which is then written to our `releases/COOKIE` file, and if we don't have
-`RELEASE_COOKIE` set in our environment, the randomly generated cookie  would be used.
+`RELEASE_COOKIE` set in our environment, this cookie would be used.

 Every time we extract our new release tarball, the `releases/COOKIE` might
 be updated to a different cookie and cause the command unable to talk to our
 running application.

 Here's what the [Erlang documentation][2] mentioned:

 > When a node tries to connect to another node, the magic cookies are compared.
 > If they do not match, the connected node rejects the connection.